jacobricktified/alx-system_engineering-devops/0x00-shell_basics/README.md

-script of deleting file betty
+script for deleting the directory my_first_directory that is in the /tmp directory.